daczarne/codestackr_css_tutorial/06_css_grid/README.md

 ## Grid template

 We can define the grid in another way entirely by using grid templates.
 These templates use names instead of line numbers.
-So to use the templates, each chile element must have a name.
+So to use the templates, each child element must have a name.
 To name them, we use the `grid-area` property and pass the name as the value.

 Now we can use the `grid-template-areas` in the `.grid-container` class and pass it a string value defining how our grid layout should look like.